What items can give you a discount on homeowners insurance?

 Plumbing and electrical upgrade

 Upgrading your plumbing and electrical systems is rarely a bad idea, especially if you live in an older house.
-By doing so, your home becomes safer and fires and floods are less likely to result in your filing a claim with your insurer.
+By doing so, your home becomes safer and fires and water damage are less likely to occur due to faulty home systems.
 Farmers Insurance, for example, offers an average of 6 percent off if you replace your plumbing during a remodel.
 Overhauling your electric gets another 2 percent off.

 Because overhauling plumbing and electric is a major expense, you are unlikely to tackle this project unless you’re doing significant remodeling.
 If you’re planning to remodel in the near future, ask your agent about this discount.